puppetlabs/device_manager/README.md

 This parameter is optional, with a default of false.

-Specifies transport-level debug output for the device, and is limited to telnet and ssh transports.
+Specifies transport-level debug output for the device to be specified in `device.conf`, and is limited to telnet and ssh transports.

 ### run_interval